-Option Description hypervisors for host virtualization resilience.
-Specify the FRM percentage by using the Fault Resilient Mode Memory Size[%] feature.
+Option Description System Memory Size Specifies the size of the system memory.
+System Memory Type Specifies the type of memory installed in the system.
+System Memory Speed Specifies the speed of the system memory.
+Video Memory Specifies the size video memory.
+System Memory Testing Specifies whether the system memory tests are run during system boot.
+The two options available are Enabled and Disabled .
+This option is set to Disabled by default.
+Memory Operating Mode This field selects the memory operating mode.
+This feature is active only if a valid memory configuration is detected.
+When Optimizer Mode is enabled, the DRAM controllers operate independently in 64-bit mode and provide optimized memory performance.
 Current State of Memory Operating Mode Specifies the current state of the memory operating mode.
 Memory training When option is set to Fast and memory configuration is not changed, the system uses previously saved memory training parameters to train the memory subsystems and system boot time is also reduced.
 If memory configuration is changed, the system automatically enables Retrain at Next boot to force one-time full memory training steps, and then go back to Fast afterward.
 When option is set to Retrain at Next boot , the system performs the force one-time full memory training steps at next power on and boot time is slowed on next boot.
 When option is set to Enable , the system performs the force full memory training steps on every power on and boot time is slowed on every boot.
 DIMM Population Provides information about the DIMM slots which has an installed DIMM.